nazimboudeffa/gfn-faq/README.md

 u will only get 60 frames per sec on your screen [WHY](https://retromatrix.tumblr.com/post/621312578684157952/590-fps-while-streaming-on-steam)

+Why my ping is smaller then speedtest
+---
+speedtest in GFN measures and pings the speed to your chosen GFN location.
+A regular speedtest pings ur nearest server which is totally not the same as gfn

+The bandwidth of the ping to the NVidia Grid near your location while speedtest uses other servers or their own

 # Troubleshooting your Client

 - [Troubleshooting.
 A General method](TROUBLESHOOTING.md)